kibook/s1kd-tools/tools/s1kd-uom/README.md

 Treat input (stdin or arguments) as lists of filenames of CSDB objects to list references in, rather than CSDB objects themselves.

+-P &lt;path&gt;
+Use a custom `.uomdisplay` file.

+-p &lt;fmt&gt;
+Preformat quantity data to the specified decimal format.
+The built-in formats are:

+-   SI

+-   imperial

 -t &lt;uom&gt;
 Unit of measure to convert to.